 6. Excessive Saliva or Dry Mouth

-- Chew sugar-free gum to boost saliva production
+- Chew sugar-free gum (look for xylitol-based options) to stimulate saliva flow

 You might also like